andreasthoelke/dotvim/keymaps/process-overview.md

 4. Practicing the map in the given task/workflow

 ## Next Steps

+Let's make one more step in the process described in KEYMAPS_GUIDE.md.
+I have now copied my curent notes about my vim processes: cp ~/Documents/Notes/scratch2023.md keymaps/vim-cheat-sheet_2025-05.md This is so we can improve and update this file in our process.
+It might also be worth for AI to check in the git log of the file what updates I made during my usage of vim.
+I think that the concept of this keymaps/vim-cheat-sheet_2025-05.md would need to be mentioned in KEYMAPS_GUIDE.md.

 - Create a comprehensive inventory of all existing keymaps
 - Evaluate ergonomics of most frequently used operations